ststefa/terrasplunk/README.md

 ## Handling tfstate between multiple developers
 Might use S3

 etcdv3 seems promising

 ## Asymetry between tenants
-The current logic does allows to have a different number of VMs between stages but not between tenants.
+The current logic does allow to have a different number of VMs between stages but not between tenants.
 Feature toggles based on existence of VM names in the variables module might solve this (https://medium.com/capital-one-tech/building-feature-toggles-into-terraform-d75806217647)